johnhyde/island/README.md

 A collaborative novel between John and a mysterious stranger

-Each chapter is a separate .txt file?
+Each chapter is a separate markdown file?

 No AI nor LLM has been used on this project, at least so far.